jfferson/worksharing_dapp/README.md

 Have a look at the Wiki Page: https://github.com/jfferson/worksharing_dapp/wiki

+to get started with the document search, go to doc_search and run npm install . and npm run postinstall the prototype is ran with npm .
+FILE SEARCH and exports the function searchFile(file, search)

 ## to-do:

-write a nodejs package for simmilarity search directly from regular user text documents.
+prototype of nodejs package for simmilarity search directly from regular user text documents now minimally functional.
+Going to add KV, with Document and line indexes for deeper search, as well as changing the processing of args from cmd to process multiple documents and searchs
-The best packages providing the funcionalities for achieving it are Apache Tika, for handling the documents and flexsearch for the simmilarity search.

-https://www.npmjs.com/package/vuepress-plugin-fulltext-highlight-search also may have usefull code demonstrating full text search with flexsearch that can be used here